readmeio/rdme/README.md

 rdme openapi [path-to-file.json] --version={project-version} --create
 ```

 This command also has a dry run mode, which can be useful for initial setup and debugging.
-You can read more about dry run mode [in our docs](https://docs.readme.com/docs/rdme#dry-run-mode).
+You can perform a dry run by supplying the `--dryRun` flag.

 #### Editing (Re-Syncing) an Existing API Definition